Skip to content

 A line→stops mapping Only if you want geometry Ordered stops per line.
 Not used by the distributor, but needed downstream (e.g. to draw the lines on a map).
 See note at the end.

-Put the CSVs anywhere under data/ and point the YAML at them (paths are resolved relative to the project root).
-The conventional location is data/activities/commute/.
+Put the CSVs anywhere under data/ and point the YAML at them via ${data_root}.
+The conventional location is data/activities/commute/, where the shipped route_legs.csv lives alongside the two viewer-geometry files in for-visualisation/.

 route_legs.csv format (the file the distributor consumes)